 Coffee culture continues to grow with more and more people including the beverage in their list of daily must-haves.
-However, coffee isn’t always green, and the downside is that our coffee habit has a significant impact on the environment.
-Can we get our coffee fix and reduce waste?
-Read on for our complete guide to zero waste coffee.
+However, coffee isn’t always green, from deforestation and unsustainable bean production to plastic cups and pods.

 For anyone that’s committed to a daily morning coffee pick me up, through the occasional drinker, below we explore how to brew coffee while supporting sustainable and zero waste practices.